jatupan1989/boomjum1989/FAQ.md

 #### What do you gain out of this?

 Nothing, the project is [GPLv3](http://www.gnu.org/licenses/quick-guide-gplv3.html).
 I am having fun doing this though.
+Oh, and [this](https://www.gnu.org/philosophy/surveillance-vs-democracy.html)